dev-dull/PyTerraBackTyl/README.md

 ---

-***Note:*** All exceptions raised by non-persistent backends are ignored as they cannont be allowed to interfere with the functionality of the *persistent* backend which is handling state and locking.
+***Note:*** All exceptions raised by non-persistent backends are ignored as they cannot be allowed to interfere with the functionality of the *persistent* backend which is handling state and locking.

 ---